“Why Does My Dental Night Guard Turn Yellow?”

-You may be able to have your dentist or online dental lab use tools to buff out the spotty areas or it may be time to purchase a new night guard.
+You may be able to have your dentist or online dental lab use tools to buff out the spotty areas, or, it may be time to purchase a new night guard.

 Hopefully, this article has helped you understand some of the options available for cleaning your dental night guard.
-This information, together with input from your lab or dental health specialist, will help to ensure that your night guard stays safe and effective for as long as possible.
+This information, together with input from your lab or dental health specialist, will help ensure that your night guard stays safe and effective for as long as possible.

 Looking to replace your existing dental night guard?